 However, if you apply with a lender through NDIS Loan Experts who use SDA market valuations in assessing loan applications instead, you would be able to borrow 90% of $700,000 (i.e. $630,000).
 You would be able to buy the property with only a $70,000 deposit.
 (We have excluded lenders’ mortgage insurance from the calculations for simplicity).

-Rental income guarantees and projections
+Rental income projections

 Another limiting factor when applying for an NDIS property loan with a major lender is that they tend to use residential property rent rates when assessing your ability to make your loan repayments, rather than specialist disability accommodation (SDA) rent rates.